jesh-a/CS3_1stQtrPortfolio/public/reflections.md

 5. **Loops** -- Loops are programs that allows a certain code to run while a specific condition is true.
 It means it will keep loopping until the condition is true, if there is no achievable condition, there will be an infinite loop.

 ### List at least 5 topics that you know and can describe but needs further practice/discussion and why.
 The why should be per topic listed.
-1. **Inserting outputs in HTML elements** -- Case-sensitive, displays outputs with HTML element.
+1. **Inserting outputs in HTML elements** -- Has a syntax of document.getElementById("NN").innerHTML.
+Case-sensitive, displays outputs with HTML element.
 I don't quite understand how the codes work as the explanations for them are confusing.
 2. **Event handlers** -- Detects events that triggers calls with JavaScript.
 I don't quite get how they're used, though I have tried and experimented with them, I still can't seem to properly get it.
 3. **Nested Loops** -- A loop inside another loop.
 I don't really understand how it's done nor how it really works.
-4.
+4. **Logical Operators** -- Conditional operations that will output either true or false.
+This is confusing for me as I don't always understand what would output; if a condition with the && or || operators counts as true or false.
-5.
+5. **Declaring Functions** -- Usually used to calculate or compute something and return a value.
+It is difficult to determine where to place certain blocks of code in, what to use and declare, etc.

 ### Describe on what will be your plan of action in order to help yourself in understanding further the topics listed on the second items.
 1. Practicing and experimenting with these blocks of codes or codes in order to adapt and understand each of their purposes in my program.